Planning a Road Trip through the Wine Country of Baja Mexico

 Museums in the area include the Museo Comunitario Ruso del Valle de Guadalupe, which preserves the Russian culture of the region.
 The museum contains many artifacts and is in the process of developing exhibits in English.
 The Museo Histórico Comunitario, affiliated with Mexico's INAH, National Institute of Anthropology and History, is just across the street.
 It contains information about the indigenous Kumiai culture of the region as well as more history about the Russian immigrants.
 Museo de la Vid y Vino is another museum in the area, devoted to the history of wine-making.
 If you're traveling with children, there's a small zoo, the Zoológico Parque del Niño Jersey.

 The best time to come to the valley is during Las Fiestas de la Vendimia, the harvest festival.
 The festival takes place over the course of three weeks between early to late August.
 It consists of dinners, wine tastings, classical music concerts, dancing, riding exhibitions, and Catholic masses to celebrate the harvest.
-Check the Provino website, the organization that puts on the festival, for the 2017 dates.
-Consider booking reservations in advance, as tickets sell out quickly.

 Plan to cross the border with California in Tecate, and drive or be driven along Highway 3 until you reach Valle de Guadalupe.
 You are required to have car insurance for Mexico.
 A U.S. car insurance policy does not cover you in Mexico.
 The Mexpro Mexico Insurance Professionals provide Mexican insurance from multiple A-Rated insurers.
 If you need Mexico insurance, make sure to purchase it before you leave the U.S.